haakbe93/email-phishing-detection-add-in/README.md

 ## Tools and frameworks

-Following tools an frameworks where used to develop the application.
+Following tools and frameworks where used to develop the application.

 ### Javascript
 This template is written using JavaScript.
 For the [TypeScript](http://www.typescriptlang.org/) version of this template, go to [Office-Addin-TaskPane-React](https://github.com/OfficeDev/Office-Addin-TaskPane-React).